Forecasting Constraints on Cosmology and Modified Gravitational-wave Propagation by Combining Strongly Lensed Gravitational Waves and Galaxy Surveys: results

 \subsection{$w_0w_a$CDM model}

 In the dynamical dark energy model with the CPL parameterization, we estimate $H_0$, $\Omega_{m,0}$, $w_0$, and $w_a$, based on modification in $d_L^{\rm GW}$ with equation (\ref{eq:Ez_w0wa}).
 As shown by averaged posteriors over all realizations in Figure \ref{fig:w0waCDM_corner}, $w_0$ and $w_a$ are basically unconstrained with the LVK O5 and post-O5 network.
 On one hand, there are too few lensed events that can be associated with galaxy surveys for LVK sensitivity.
 On the other hand, the redshift range of LVK events are mostly at $z\lesssim2$, while precise constraints on $w_0$ and $w_a$ rely on high-redshift events.
 For the ET+CE network, we can see moderate constraints on $w_0$ and $w_a$, with uncertainties of $\sim 0.3$ for $w_0$, and around order of unity for $w_a$.
-It demonstrates the potential of doubly lensed GW events to constrain dynamical dark energy in the near future.
+It demonstrates the potential of doubly lensed GW events to constrain dynamical dark energy in the near future, though such constraint could be weaken if the true lenses deviate heavily from the SIS model.
 If the observation period of ET+CE can last longer, the uncertainty on $w_0$ and $w_a$ can be further reduced, making our method competitive to other EM probes.

 In addition, constraints on $H_0$ and $\Omega_{m,0}$ in the $w_0w_a$CDM model are also weaken compared to the $\Lambda$CDM model.
-The relative 1$\sigma$ uncertainty on $H_0$ becomes $21\%$ for both the LVK O5 and post-O5 network, and $3.9\%$ for the ET+CE network, which is increased by $\sim 8.3$ times.
+The relative 1$\sigma$ uncertainty on $H_0$ becomes $21\%$ for both the LVK O5 and post-O5 network.
+Due to high degeneracy between $H_0$ and the dark energy parameters, as well as poor constraints on $w_0$ and $w_a$, the difference in $H_0$ constraints between the O5 and post-O5 network becomes insignificant compared to the decrease in accuracy.
+For the ET+CE network, the uncertainty on $H_0$ becomes $4.6\%$, which is increased by $\sim 10$ times.
 The evolution of the precision on $H_0$ measurement by different detector networks is shown in Figure \ref{fig:H0_error}.
 However, the uncertainty on $\Omega_{m,0}$ only increases slightly for the LVK O5 and post-O5 network, which may be due to the fact that $\Omega_{m,0}$ is already poor constrained by LVK.
-But it has climbed to $19\%$ for the ET+CE network, which is $\sim 7.3$ times the $\Omega_{m,0}$ uncertainty in the $\Lambda$CDM model. precision
+But it has climbed to $19\%$ for the ET+CE network, which is $\sim 7.4$ times the $\Omega_{m,0}$ uncertainty in the $\Lambda$CDM model.